Lab Director

 - Christian, C.B., Williams, B. M., Hunt, R.A., Wong, V.Z., Ernst, S.E., Spoor, S.P., Vanzhula I.A., Tregarthen J.P., Forbush, K.T., & Levinson, C.A.
 (2020).
 A network investigation of core symptoms and pathways across duration of illness using a comprehensive cognitive-behavioral model of eating-disorder symptoms.
 Psychological Medicine, 1-10.

-Gabby Davis, M.Ed. (she/her)
+Gabby Davis, M.Ed.
+(She/Her)

 Gabby is a recent graduate of the Counseling Psychology M.Ed. program at the University of Louisville.
 Her primary research interests include how individuals with eating disorders make decisions and developing interventions for combatting diet culture.
 In her free time, Gabby enjoys going to the movies with her partner, spending time with her dog, Murph, and listening to audiobooks.